sh4rkman/sharkman-games-configs/readme.md

 Copy & Replace `video.txt` into `..\Steam\steamapps\CounterStrickGlobalOffensive\csgo\`

-There is nothing to edit in this file.
-It contains the lowest/best video settings for the game.
+There is nothing to edit in this file but your resolution.
+It contains the lowest/best video settings for the game imho.
 If you still want to change some settings because you prefere anti-aliasing x8 or whatever, use the game menu; it will write this file with your changes.

 ![Vibrance](http://i.imgur.com/KUcpO8l.png)

+Right now, i'm using a standart 16/9 - 1920\*1080 resolution stretched on a 21/9 monitor.

-FYI, I use a *custom-non-standard* **1440\*1080** resolution in `video.txt`.
-This is a 4/3 stretched resolution that i like.
+If you have a standart 16/9 monitor, I suggest to use a *custom-non-standard* **1440\*1080** resolution.
+This is a 4/3 stretched resolution that i used to have before getting an ultrawide.
 If you want to be able to use it, you need to create it first in your Nvidia Control Panel. ([Tutorial here for Nvidia](http://www.nvidia.com/object/custom_resolutions.html))

  5. **Setup your launch options**